 Not only is the lawsuit stressful, but the court process is slow, meaning it could take years before the matter is settled and you can restore your property.
 Having a public adjuster in your corner virtually eliminates any risk of you having to take legal action against your insurance company.
 Since the insurance company knows that the public adjuster has no stake in the settlement, they make a witness for your side that the court will favor.
 Rather than spending tens of thousands worth of dollars on a legal battle their unlikely to win, the insurance company will decide to pay the settlement you’re requesting.

 Most people who turn to a licensed public adjuster after they’ve sustained property damage are very happy with the decision they’ve made.
 Not only do they generally receive a larger settlement, but they find that the public adjuster reduces the amount to stress they experience.

 Contact Interstate Public Adjusters for more information about the benefits of having a public adjuster assist you with a property damage claim.
-We are licensed in Pennsylvania, New Jersey, and Florida.
+We are licensed in Pennsylvania and New Jersey.